Procedures for Transfer of Academic Credit

 The University of Maine is committed to accepting as much transfer credit as possible and endorses the University of Maine System Transfer Principles.
 Transfer students normally must complete the equivalent of the senior year at the University of Maine to be eligible for a UMaine degree.
 This normally means that the final 30 credits needed to complete the degree must be in University of Maine courses.
 An academic department may require that some minimum number of courses be completed within that department to earn a University of Maine degree in that discipline.
 These departmental residency requirements are noted in the description of each academic program elsewhere in this catalog.

-Applicants must arrange for official college transcripts to be forwarded from previously attended colleges and universities to Application Processing, University of Maine System, P.O.
-Box 412, Bangor, ME 04402-0412.
+Applicants must arrange for official college transcripts to be forwarded from previously attended colleges and universities to the Office of Admission, 5713 Chadbourne Hall, Orono ME 04469.
 This applies to students transferring within the University of Maine System as well as to students transferring from outside the system.
 Student copies of academic transcripts are not accepted as official documents.
 Veterans must submit a transcript of Military Studies for possible transfer credit, Form DD295.

 Current UMaine students should send transcripts of courses completed elsewhere to the Office of Student Records, 5781 Wingate Hall, Orono, ME 04469.

+Departments offering the comparable courses at the University of Maine make the decisions about the course equivalency of transferred courses.
 Exceptions to equivalencies (different equivalents, waivers of curricular requirements based on transfer credit, or limitations on transfer credit applied to degree requirements) may be allowed and recorded at the college or department level, but will not appear on the official evaluation or University of Maine transcript.
-The Office of Student Records maintains a transfer equivalency database of courses that are offered at some institutions that are transferable to the University of Maine.
+The Office of Student Records maintains a transfer equivalency database of courses that are offered at other institutions that are transferable to the University of Maine.

 Credit From Within the University of Maine System: